General Purpose Input Output

-To identify a single I/O we need for port and pad identifier or otherwise the line identifier only.
+To identify a single I/O we need a port and pad identifier or otherwise a line identifier.
 Each identification method has its own set of functions.

-As final note, If you are not used to bit-masking I suggest you to read Registers and bit masks.
+From here and out we will often rely on bit-wise operators to do bit-masking.
+If you are not used to these kinds of operators I suggest you read Registers and bit masks.

-At this point it should be clear that each pad must be properly configured previous being used.
-The configuration for each Pad generally depends on our application but in certain cases it is bonded by the board schematic.
-As example, let us consider the schematic in Fig.7: this figure represent a schematic from the STM32F3 Discovery User Manual.
+Each pad must be properly configured before being used.
+The configuration for each Pad generally depends on our application but in certain cases, it is bonded by the board schematics.
+For example, let us consider the schematic in Fig.7: this figure represents a schematic from the STM32F3 Discovery User Manual.

-Here it is possible to see that coloured LEDs are connected to pads from PE8 to PE15.
-Well, if we want to use these LEDs, these pads must be configured as Output Push-Pull with no Pull-up/Pull-down resistor.
+Here it is possible to see that colored LEDs are connected to pads from PE8 to PE15 and to use them these pads must be configured as Output Push-Pull with no Pull-up/Pull-down resistor.

-Similarly, the pad PA0 is connected to the User Button and to use it we need to configure this pin as input floating.
+Similarly, the pad PA0 is connected to the User Button (already provided or Pull down resistor and de-bouncing circuitry) and to use it we need to configure this pin as input floating.
 In this schematic are also visible a couple of MEMS which requires other pin configurations.

-Well, we don’t have to worry too much about these configuration because when the PAL driver is initialised it programs all the GPIO according to a series of configuration which are stored in a header file named board.h.
+Well, we don’t have to worry too much about these configurations because when the PAL driver is initialized it programs all the GPIO according to a series of configuration which is stored in a header file named board.h.
 Each board has is own board header file.
-For ease of use, the board file are linked into the project into the linked folder named board.
+For ease of use, the board file is linked into the project into the linked folder named board.

-The board files are a quick reference to understand how a pins are pre-configured.
+The board files are a quick reference to understand how pins are pre-configured.
 Recapping:

 All the board-dependent configuration related to GPIO are already performed by ChibiOS PAL driver.
 These configuration are stored in the board files which could be explored as quick reference.

 To improve code readability in the board files pin identifiers are redefined as pre-processor constants.
-As example, the next code is from the STM32 Nucleo F401RE board.h file
+For example, the next code is from the STM32 Nucleo F401RE board.h file

-but the second is much more clearer: we are acting on the LED_GREEN.
-The board file contains also line redefinitions
+but the second is much clearer: we are acting on the LED_GREEN.
+The board file contains also line redefinition

 and this means that the following two statements are equivalent as well